ferrocene/ferrocene/ferrocene/doc/core-certification/src/testing-plan.rst

 Doc-tests
 ~~~~~~~~~

 Doc-tests are the code snippets in doc-comments.
-The doc-tests for libcore are executed as well.
+The doc-tests for the core library are executed as well.
 Note that doc-tests are not used for code coverage.

 Code coverage tests
 ~~~~~~~~~~~~~~~~~~~

 In order to gather code coverage information, an additional test run of the coretests test suite on the x86_64-linux-gnu target is performed.

-This run is different to the normal test run, because the ``libcore`` library and the ``coretests`` binary are instrumented with ``-Cinstrument-coverage``.
+This run is different to the normal test run, because the ``core`` library and the ``coretests`` binary are instrumented with ``-Cinstrument-coverage``.
 This inserts llvm intrinsics into the binaries to collect code coverage information.

 The collected code coverage information is compiled into a code coverage report using ``grcov``.